home-controller/homeauto_network/README.md

 max 42 bits high?
 ```

-[ ] Todo On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.
+* [ ] Todo On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.

+* I think(should look it up) CAN have a max pull-down of 6 bits and anything more is used to set an error.
+So if one unit gets a CRC error it can use this to cancel the send and set an error thus keeping all units in sync.
 * Using 488 bit/s for the bandwidth.
 The number of high or low bits can then be calculated with shift left(11 = div 2048) and bitwise AND, no need for MCU div.
 Could 2 or 4 time faster but if the MCU is trying to use onewire etc. at the same time I was thinking the slower better.
 Want to keep the timing code as fast as possible as some of it needs to be in an ISR.
 * At 488 bit/s then 1 bit takes 1000,000µs / 488 = 2049+11∕61 approx 2048µs = in seconds 0.002048 = 1∕488

 * [ ] Send a simple command with 0 or 1 byte of data(with out CRC or handling higher priority incoming messages)
 * [ ] Implement crc
 * [ ] handle the rest of the data lengths.
-* [ ] Should probably use CAN style, add a inverted bit if long sequence of high or low bits instead of relying on parity bit.
+* [ ] Should probably use CAN style, add a inverted bit if long sequence(6 ?) of high or low bits instead of relying on parity bit.
 * [ ] Acknowledgment frame bit set for messages that this unit can deal with.
 * [ ] Acknowledgment option by sending back the crc checksum.
 * [ ] Maybe add some more of the CAN error checking in the 7 bit end frame.